 Please note that part of awardees' obligation is to present their research in poster form as part of the University of Manitoba's yearly Undergraduate Student Research Poster Competition, which tends to occur sometime during the middle of the Fall Term.

-Application: Students should prepare a brief description of the research project to be pursued (no more than 500 words in length), an official transcript (unofficial transcripts are not accepted), and a letter of support from their prospective faculty advisor that indicates whether they have $2000 to contribute to the award.
-Letters of support should be sealed in an envelope and signed across the seal.
-Students should submit all three components in one envelope to the Main Psychology Office (P404 Duff Roblin Building) to the attention of Dr. Melanie Glenwright, Associate Head (Undergraduate) before 4:00 pm on the due date.
+Application: Students should submit a brief description of the research project to be pursued (no more than 500 words in length), an official transcript (unofficial transcripts are not accepted), and a letter of support from their prospective faculty advisor that indicates whether they have $2000 to contribute to the award.
+Letters of support can be emailed directly to Melanie.Glenwright@umanitoba.ca.
+Students should submit applications to the Psychology General Office (P404 Duff Roblin Building) to the attention of Dr. Melanie Glenwright, Associate Head (Undergraduate) before 4:00 pm on the due date.

 Applications for the fall competition are due FRIDAY, SEPTEMBER 21, 2018.